×

 These are the main factors that cause oil leaks in your car’s engine.

-Degradation of oil filter
+Degradation of the oil filter

 A blown gasket